BEST FOODS FOR ENERGY

 You should revere this juice for one noteworthy reason:

 You can't taste the red beet by any stretch of the imagination.
-Many adore beets, however there are numerous individuals that can't even stand the essence of them.
+Many adore beets.
+However, numerous individuals can't even stand the essence of them.

-2 kiwis (the kiwis offset the beet flavor)
+Two kiwis (the kiwis offset the beet flavour)

 You're certain to get up and moving with this one.
 It's just tasty, and stuffed and loaded with the energy help to get through your day.

 This juice can have a slight liquorice taste from the fennel.
-In the event that you aren't an aficionado of licorice, you may need to add more apples.
+If you aren't an aficionado of liquorice, you may need to add more apples.